 In 1981, the success of the Theatre inspired a group of Atlanta professionals to form a board of directors who helped the Outfit renovate the historic Kress Five and Dime Store at 1012 Peachtree Street, creating a 200-seat, black-box theater.
 In the mid-1980s, Sharon Levy, Producing Artistic Director, spearheaded more than forty plays and musicals, helping cement the Theatre’s place in the Atlanta arts landscape.
 Levy was instrumental in bringing Lee Breuer’s productions of Mabou Mines’ Lear and Cold Harbor to the Outfit.
 Beginning in 1989, under the artistic leadership of Eddie Levi Lee and Philip DePoy, the Outfit’s outstanding productions included Beowulf; The Edgar Allen Poe Festival; a new translation of No Exit; Angels; Tent Meeting and I Dream of Peace, in collaboration with The Carter Center and The Atlanta Committee for UNICEF that told the stories of Bosnian war children.

 The Outfit began performing at 14th Street Playhouse in the mid-1990s, and shortly thereafter hired Tom Key as Artistic Director.
-Key moved Theatrical Outfit downtown to the Rialto Center for the Arts in 1999, and in 2005 led the Company through the creation of its award-winning downtown home, the Balzer Theater at Herren’s, the first U.S. theater to achieve LEED certification from the U.S. Green Building Council.
-The Balzer Theater is also the historical site of Herren’s, the first restaurant in Atlanta to voluntarily desegregate in 1962; its first African American patrons, Dr. Lee and Delores Shelton, remain Theatrical Outfit patrons.
-Key’s programming of classics, regional and world premieres, and musicals tell soul-stirring stories, with themes that explore diversity, equality, ethnicity, race, and religion; and often feature the best writers of the American South, including Ernest Gaines, Lauren Gunderson, Horton Foote, Harper Lee, Flannery O’Connor, Janece Shaffer, Sherry Shephard-Massat, Elyzabeth Gregory Wilder, and Tennessee Williams.
+Key moved Theatrical Outfit downtown to the Rialto Center for the Arts in 1999, and in 2005 led the Company through the creation of its award-winning downtown home, the Balzer Theater at Herren’s.
+The Balzer Theater is the historical site of Herren’s, the first restaurant in Atlanta to voluntarily desegregate in 1962, and is the first U.S. theater to achieve LEED certification from the U.S. Green Building Council.
+Key’s programming of classics, regional and world premieres, and musicals tell soul-stirring stories, with themes that explore diversity, equality, ethnicity, race, and faith; and often feature the best writers of the American South, including Ernest Gaines, Lauren Gunderson, Horton Foote, Harper Lee, Flannery O’Connor, Janece Shaffer, Sherry Shephard-Massat, Elyzabeth Gregory Wilder, and Tennessee Williams.

 Herren’s Cinnamon Rolls